Logic + control: On program construction and verification: Introduction

 \section{Introduction}

-The purpose of this paper is to show to which extent the correctness related issues of a Prolog program can, in practice, be dealt with mathematical precision.
+The purpose of this paper is to show that 1.~the correctness-related issues of Prolog programs can, in practice, be dealt with mathematical precision, and 2.~most of the reasoning can be declarative (i.e.\ not referring to any operational semantics, in other words depending only on the logical reading of programs ).
 We present a construction of a useful Prolog program.
-We view it as a logic program with added control.
-We formally prove that the logic program conforms to its specification and partly informally justify that adding control preserves this property.
-We argue that the employed methods are not difficult and can be used by actual programmers.
+We view it as a logic program with added control \cite{DBLP:journals/cacm/Kowalski79}.
+The construction of the logic program is guided by (and done together with) a proof that the program conforms to its specification.
+The Prolog program is obtained from the logic program by adding control.
+We prove that adding control preserves the conformity with the specification.
+The proofs follow the approach presented and discussed in \cite{drabent.tocl16}.
+We believe that the employed proof methods are not difficult and can be used in actual practical programming.

+The notion of partial correctness of programs (in imperative and functional programming) divides in logic programming into correctness and completeness.
+Correctness means that all answers of the program are compatible with the specification, completeness -- that the program produces all the answers required by the specification.
+A specification may be {\em approximate}\/: for such a specification some answers are allowed, but not required to be computed.
+The program construction presented in this paper illustrates the usefulness of approximate specifications.

+For proving correctness we use the method of \cite {Clark79}.
+The method should be well known, but is often neglected.
+For proving completeness a method of \cite{drabent.tocl16} is used.
+It introduces a notion of {\em semi-completeness}\/; semi-completeness and termination imply completeness.
+We also employ an approach from \cite{drabent.tocl16} for proving that completeness is preserved under pruning of SLD-trees.
+We use the sufficient condition for termination from \cite{DBLP:journals/jlp/Bezem93}, and introduce a sufficient condition for non-floundering.

+We are interested in treating logic programming as a declarative paradigm, and in reasoning about programs declaratively, i.e.\ independently from their operational semantics.
+Correctness, semi-completeness and completeness are declarative properties of programs.
+To prove them this paper uses purely declarative methods.
+The employed sufficient condition for completeness of pruned SLD-trees abstracts, to a substantial extent, from details of the operational semantics.

-Howe and King \citeyear{howe.king.both} presented a SAT solver which is an elegant and concise Prolog program of 22 lines.
-Formally it is not a (pure) logic program, as it includes {\tt nonvar/1} and the if-then-else of Prolog; it was constructed as an implementation of an algorithm, using logical variables and coroutining.
-The algorithm is DPLL with watched literals and unit propagation (see \cite{howe.king.both} for references).
+The program dealt with in this paper is the SAT solver of Howe and King \citeyear{howe.king.tcs-shorter}.
+It is an elegant and concise Prolog program of 22 lines.
+Formally it is not a logic program, as it includes {\tt non{}var/1} and the if-then-else construct of Prolog; it was constructed as an implementation of an algorithm, using logical variables and coroutining.
+The algorithm is DPLL \cite{DBLP:journals/cacm/DavisLL62}, with watched literals and unit propagation (see \cite{handbook-SATsolvers,howe.king.tcs-shorter} and references therein).
 Here we look at the program from a declarative point of view.
 We show how it can be obtained by adding control to a definite clause logic program.